andycroll/andycroll.com/_posts/2019/2019-04-14-prevent-links-in-text-fields-to-foil-spammers.md

 ## Why not?

-The regular expression I've used in the validator is pretty naive and may result in false positives.
+The regular expression I've used in the validator is pretty naïve and may result in false positives.
 It rejects any string containing “`http`” or any two words joined by a full stop character: “`like.this`”.

-You might want to opt to change the regular expression to match a more specific pattern.
+You might opt to change the regular expression to match a more specific pattern.

-Instead of rejecting the text with a validation, and sending an error message to the user, you might choose to fix the text in a callback, perhaps adding a space after every full stop.
+Or, instead of rejecting the text with a validation, and sending an error message to the user, you might choose to fix the text in a callback, perhaps adding a space after every full stop:

 ```ruby
 "like.this".tr(".", ". ")
 #=> "like. this"
 ```

-Additionally you might want to find another way to restrict text input or features until your users have become paying customers—the requirement of a credit card is often a good barrier to spammers.
+Additionally, where applicable, you might want to find another way to restrict text input or features until your users have become paying customers—the requirement of a credit card is often a good barrier to spammers.